 We will start by importing the libraries.
 If you haven't already installed these libraries you can install them using the pip command.
-Just open your command prompt, paste the below command, hit enter and sit back, while the libraries are being installed.
+Just open your command prompt, paste the below command, hit enter and wait for the libraries to be installed.

 pip install OpenCV-python

-If the above piece of code doesn’t throw an error, your libraries are installed successfully.
+If the above piece of code doesn’t give an error, your libraries are installed successfully.

 From the above snippet, you can observe that we used OpenCV mouse events to create the region of interest.
 We used a flag object "draw" that determines the state of the mouse pointer.
 When the state is 1, it means the user is drawing the region of interest and once he is done, the state comes back to 0 again, allowing the user to recreate the region of interest.
 We allocated the coordinates of the region of interest as a global variable so that we could use those values in the later section of our code.